Jdyn/use-phoenix/README.md

 # use-phoenix
 The library will not follow semver until version `1.0.0`. expect potential breaking changes on any new versions until then.

+This library deviates in a few areas to better fit with react's paradigm.
+The biggest deviations are as follows:

+1. In Phoenix.js, "opening" a new instance of a channel topic will close any previous instance.
+This makes sense as we only want one source of truth, and we don't want to recieve duplicate events.
+This is still the case in `use-phoenix`, however calling `useChannel` multiple times does not create new instances of a channel like how calling `new Channel()` does.
+In this case, subsequent `useChannel` hooks will attach to the already existing channel if it exists, otherwise it will create it.

 ## Connecting to your Phoenix Socket

 Wrap the intended part of your application with a `PhoenixProvider`.